-This specification permits an optional optimization where an RN can specify the address striping that it will use to select between multiple interfaces.
+This specification permits an optional optimization where a Request Node can specify the address striping that it will use to select between multiple interfaces.
 This can be specified for any number of interfaces.

-An RN is permitted to use address striping to guide its requests to the appropriate interface without declaring the striping algorithm being used.
+A Request Node is permitted to use address striping to guide its requests to the appropriate interface without declaring the striping algorithm being used.

 A Home Node typically can filter snoops based on a snoop filter.
-If the snoop filter is precise it can track the Node ID of the Requester that cached the cache line and send a snoop for a subsequent request to the same cache line on a single interface.
-But a snoop filter that does not track precisely, or is sized to the number of components in the system instead of the number of RN interfaces, will not be able to isolate the single interface it needs to send the snoop on, unless it knows and uses the same address striping algorithm as the Requester.
+If the snoop filter is precise, it can track the Node ID of the Requester that cached the cache line and send a snoop for a subsequent request to the same cache line on a single interface.
+But a snoop filter that does not track precisely, or is sized to the number of components in the system instead of the number of Request Node interfaces, will not be able to isolate the single interface it needs to send the snoop on, unless it knows and uses the same address striping algorithm as the Requester.

-When an RN does not declare the striping algorithm it is using, the snoop filters either need to be larger or the Home will have to send redundant snoops.
-This specification recommends that an RN that uses address striping advertises the striping algorithm so that the Home Nodes can make use of it.
+When a Request Node does not declare the striping algorithm it is using, the snoop filters either need to be larger or the Home will have to send redundant snoops.
+It is recommended that a Request Node that uses address striping advertises the striping algorithm so that the Home Nodes can make use of it.

-The address striping used by an RN can be specified by a hash function.
+The address striping used by a Request Node can be specified by a hash function.